apple/coremltools/docs-guides/source/multifunction-models.md

 ## Combining models: toy example with LoRA adapters

-In this example, learn how to combine a base model and adapter model to create a merged multifunction Core ML model, load it, and call it to make predictions.
+In this example, learn how to combine a base model and adapter model to create a merged multifunction Core ML model, load it, and get predictions.

 First, define a base model with two linear layers.